benjreinhart/bencode-js/README.markdown

 # Bencoding-js

-Solution for implmenting the encoding and decoding of the Bencoding format.
+Solution for implmenting the encoding and decoding of the Bencode format.

 * [BitTorrent Specification](http://wiki.theory.org/BitTorrentSpecification)